GIGI-CodeAce/GIGIBuy/README.md

 </p>

 <p align="center">
-  <strong>GIGIbuy</strong>, a modern, fashion-forward online clothing shop showcasing stylish items like jackets, skirts, bags, and more.Uses a <strong>Supabase API</strong> to fetch clothing data.
-While purchases and deliveries are unavailable, the website offers responsive showcase of trendy fashion.
-"Fashion forward, always you"
+  <strong>GIGIbuy</strong>, a modern, fashion-forward online clothing shop showcasing stylish items like jackets, skirts, bags, and more.Uses <strong>Supabase API</strong> to fetch clothing data.
+While purchases and deliveries are unavailable, the website is a sleek, responsive showcase of trendy fashion.
+"Fashion forward, always you" reflects its commitment to individuality and style.
 </p>

 ## 📑 Table of Contents